 Kale, Mushroom and Blue Cheese Quiche

-- 1 bunch kale, stemmed and cut into ribbons
+1 bunch kale, stemmed and cut into thin ribbons

-- 1 frozen whole grain pie crust (I use Wholly Wholesome spelt crust)
+1 frozen pie crust (I used Wholly Wholesome whole wheat pie crust)

-- Crack eggs into a bowl and whisk in cooled sauce.
-Spread vegetables evenly in the crust, pour the egg mixture over the top.
-Sprinkle blue cheese and halved cherry tomatoes, cut side up over the top.
-Bake for 25 minutes until set.
+Spread vegetables evenly over the crust, sprinkle with blue cheese, then pour the egg mixture over the top.
+Scatter cherry tomatoes over the quiche, then bake for 30-35 minutes until set.